WeblateOrg/weblate/docs/user/checks.rst

 Has been translated
 ~~~~~~~~~~~~~~~~~~~

+*This string has been translated in the past*

 Means a string has been translated already.
 This can happen when the
 translations have been reverted in VCS or lost otherwise.